rootedconcepts/codewarden-action/README.md

 In order to use this action you will require

 1. Jira Data Center edition
-2. The Jira [Code Warden plugin](https://marketplace.atlassian.com/) installed from the market place into your Jira Data Centre edition
+2. The Jira [Code Warden plugin](https://marketplace.atlassian.com/) installed from the market place into your Jira Data Center edition

 ## Usage